 Princeton's Curbside Organic Program started in June 2011 as a 3 month pilot program.
 The program has successfully continued since then with over 1,000 households participating and more than 600 tons of waste not going to a landfill.
-To participate in the program sign up online or print the form and mail or drop off a check to:

 What items can you put in the green organic cart?

 A tremendous amount of organic material: not just left-over food (including meat, fish & bones) but also pizza boxes, waxed cardboard, soiled paper products, and most yard waste including weeds.

 What happens to the organics once it has been collected?